Submitted by Mark & Leah Puhlman

 Our first task was to rid the property of invasive plant life.
 The most prevalent species was the Himalayan blackberry but there was also ample English ivy and Creeping buttercup to remove as well.
 As you can see from the pictures, sometimes the blackberry won and sometimes we won.

-To remove most of the blackberries took three years.
-However, the removal of invasives is never a one and done assignment.
-After eleven years, we are still pulling blackberry and ivy found under bushes and in the planting areas.
+Removing most of the blackberries took three years.
+However, the removal of invasives is never a one-and-done assignment.
+After eleven years, we’re still pulling out blackberry and ivy found under bushes and in planting areas.

 Trees are a central element of the garden.
-Collaborative decision making regarding the tree selection was vital to matrimonial harmony as well as ecologically appropriate decisions.
-We have removed an invasive Norway Maple that we planted early on and have replaced a dying, non-native birch tree with a Big Leaf Maple – a keystone plant that supports a vast array of pollinators.
-Up next is removing a Bradford Pear, another invasive species, with native Bitter Cherry, Prunus emarginata, another keystone tree.
+Collaborative decision-making regarding tree selection was vital to matrimonial harmony as well as ecologically appropriate decisions.
+We’ve removed an invasive Norway maple that we planted early on and have replaced a dying, non-native birch tree with a Bigleaf maple – a keystone plant that supports a vast array of pollinators.
+Up next is removing a Bradford pear, another invasive species, with native Bitter Cherry, Prunus emarginata, another keystone tree.

-We continually learn more and as we do, we change our decisions and behaviors.
+We continually learn more and as we do, change our decisions and behaviors.
 The lawn has shrunk to a fraction of its previous size and provides a pathway through the garden and a racecourse for the dogs.
-We have added a large water feature, routed two downspouts into bioswales, and we have a rain garden in the back yard.
-As we fill in the bare spots with easy care, drought tolerant natives, the landscape is becoming less work, uses less water, and provides pleasant habitat for humans and creatures alike.
+We’ve added a large water feature, routed two downspouts into bioswales, and installed a rain garden in the back yard.
+As we fill in the bare spots with easy care, drought-tolerant natives, the landscape is becoming less work, uses less water, and provides pleasant habitat for humans and creatures alike.

-We have gold certification in the EcoHome LO program for Lake Oswego.
-We have a Silver certification from the Backyard Habitat program and should receive platinum status upon recertification.
-We are a National Wildlife Federation certified habitat garden, and we are registered in The Home-Grown National Park movement as described in the Douglas Tallamy book “Nature’s Best Hope.”
-Leah used this book as a guide for her recent Garden Wilding webinar for the Master Gardener program.
+We have gold certification from Lake Oswego’s EcoHome LO program.
+We have Silver certification from the Backyard Habitat program and should receive platinum status upon recertification.
+We have a National Wildlife Federation certified habitat garden and are registered in The Home-Grown National Park movement as described in the Douglas Tallamy book “Nature’s Best Hope.”
+Leah used this book as a guide for her recent Gardening with Wildlife webinar for the Master Gardener program.
 Every plant purchased these days gets weighed on the scale of the wildlife it will support.

 Our “Humble Habitat” garden is a work in progress.
-We are learning that each yard can be a powerful tool to protect biodiversity for our rapidly dwindling wildlife.
-There is no better feeling than to walk out in a yard that is teeming with life, brings joy to the observer, and restores a natural balance to our small piece of the world.
+We’re learning that each yard can be a powerful tool to protect biodiversity for our rapidly dwindling wildlife.
+There is no better feeling than to walk out in a yard that is teeming with life, bringing joy to the observer, and restoring a natural balance to our small piece of the world.